Vman45/linkedin-parsers/README.md

 -a----       11/06/2020     21:36           5206 names_positions.csv
 ```

-The content of the CSV file should look like this, giving you a nice understand of who holds what position in the target company:
+The content of the CSV file should look like this, giving you a nice understanding of who holds what position within the target organisation:
 ```
 Name,Job Description
 Kumar Asaka,Program Director at E Corp